-Once spending money becomes a form of recreation, you can probably kiss your savings good-bye.
-Unless you have a large amount of disposable income, chances are you can’t afford to be spending indiscriminately.
+Once spending money becomes a form of recreation, you can probably kiss your savings goodbye.
+Unless you have a large amount of disposable income, chances are you can’t afford to spend indiscriminately.

-And that’s what people do when they shop for fun; they spend on a whim.
+People who shop for fun spend on a whim.
 They see something they want, and they buy it with no thought to whether they need it or can afford it.
 If you pass your time wandering aimlessly at the mall or surfing retailers online, don’t be surprised if your savings account balance hovers around the single digits while your credit card balance climbs to its ceiling.

 3. You surround yourself with the wrong people

-I don’t want you to ditch your good friends, but I do think it’s smart to consider whether you need to be spending time with casual acquaintances who are more interested in keeping up appearances than in keeping up your friendship.
+I don’t want you to ditch good friends, but I do think it’s smart to consider whether you need to spend time with casual acquaintances who are more interested in keeping up appearances than in keeping up your friendship.

 Instead, look for like-minded people who appreciate you for who you are even if you can’t afford to be dining at that swanky new restaurant every week.